i want to

-The team is comprised of RN’s, Respiratory Therapists, and Transport Technicians (all EMT-P certified), and EMT-drivers.
-Our teams work closely with our medical directors and medical control physicians, and all medical care is driven by a combination of medical director approved protocols and guidelines, and on-line medical control via telephone during the transport process.
+The team is comprised of RNs, Respiratory Therapists, Transport Technicians (all EMT-P certified), and EMT-drivers.
+Our teams work closely with our medical directors and medical control physicians, and all medical care is driven by a combination of medical director-approved protocols and guidelines and online medical control via telephone during the transport process.
 All primary care providers on the team are trained and proficient in many advanced skills, including:

 As Nationwide Children’s Hospital Critical Care Transport Team our mission is to provide emergency care and stabilization of the neonatal, pediatric and adult patient population.
 The transport program provides critical care inter-facility transportation, 24 hours a day 7 days a week.
 The team provides transportation combined with a high level of care to critically ill patients from referring hospitals to Nationwide Children’s Hospital to receive specialty care.
 On occasion the team provides “reverse” transportation to referring hospitals after receiving care at Nationwide Children’s Hospital.

 The Critical Care Transport Team now has an email address for both praise and constructive feedback about the transport process: Transport@nationwidechildrens.org.

 The Commission on Accreditation of Medical Transport Systems will conduct an accreditation site visit of Nationwide Children’s Hospital Transport Program on June 1-2, 2017.